Can You Store Electronics in Storage Units?

 Dust buildup can also be a concern, so a light dusting during your visits can help maintain the cleanliness of your stored electronics.

-If you think things are getting out of hand in your unit, consider scheduling a
+If you think things are getting out of hand in your unit, consider scheduling a storage unit cleanout in Kansas Cit y.

 Not all electronics are suitable for storage.
 Avoid stowing outdated or obsolete electronics that are no longer functional or valuable.